- Suite Enterprise includes one standard sandbox and one partial premium sandbox instance.

 This article contains the following topics:

-Before you create a new sandbox, you must configure a default group for your account.
+Before creating a new sandbox, you must configure a default group for your account.

 - Dynamic content